 |MATH-0910||Basic Arithmetic and Pre-Algebra (or appropriate score on Math Placement Test)||3|

-- 26 students accepted per year for day program and 26 per year for evening/weekend program (a combined total of 52 each year which includes students in certificates and degree programs).
+- The program accepts 26 students in the day program and 26 in the evening program (a combined total of 52 each year which includes students in the Certificate and Degree programs).

 - Students will be placed on Conditional Status if a "U," Unsatisfactory, is received for any of the Massage Therapy courses during Academic Progress Reporting in the first semester.